Laboratory Testing Recommendations for Zika Virus

 Travellers with active symptoms of Zika virus infection

-If the symptoms began less than ten days before seeking medical attention, the best test is Zika virus PCR.
+If the symptoms began less than ten days before seeking medical attention, the best test is Zika virus PCR, although serology may also be performed depending on the precise timing of symptoms.
 A blood and/or urine sample may be requested depending on how long ago the symptoms began.
 Because the symptoms for Zika virus infections are similar to other diseases transmitted by mosquitoes in the Americas, your doctor will likely also order tests for other infectious diseases such as dengue.
 This testing recommendation applies to all travellers with active symptoms, including pregnant women.

 Travellers with a history of travel to a Zika virus area but no history of symptoms

 We know that 75-80% of Zika virus infections occur without symptoms.
 For these travellers, there is likely no additional benefit to test for evidence of past asymptomatic infection.
 Should you have questions about this scenario and whether a test would be warranted, you should discuss this with your health care provider.
 For pregnant patients with a history of travel and no symptoms, see below.